 Attacked by Other Animals in a Previous Household

 If the cat has been abused or picked on by previous animals in another household they will be frightened.
 This can impact how they see other animals and if they feel threatened they might strike out no matter how friendly the animals in this new environment is.

-If cats are not neutered or spayed as soon as they reach 6 months they can mate with each other.
-Inbreeding among pets can result in the birth defects as well as brain issues.
+If cats are not neutered or spayed as soon as they reach six months, they can mate with each other.
+Inbreeding among pets can result in birth defects as well as brain issues.

 Dealing With Aggressive Behaviour

 - Identify the issue as soon as you can and know the different signals that indicate to you whether the cat is in defense or attack mode.

 - Only interact with the cat on their terms.
 Don't try to get the cat to do what you want.
 Let it come to you.

 - Do not physically abuse the cat because of its behaviour.
 If you cannot deal with this issue then ask for advice from someone who can.

 - Use different methods to entice the cat to take their aggression out on other objects such as toys.
 Invest in toys that are safe but that will help keep your cat entertained.